-In spite of this law, Maryland has not historically recognized social liability for adults who allow underage individuals to drink on their property.
+Despite this law, Maryland has not historically recognized social liability for adults who allow underage individuals to drink on their property.
 In the two cases discussed in this opinion, the lower courts ruled that there was no legal duty owed.
-In one of these case, the Howard County trial judge probably correctly concluded: “I’m bound by the law as it exists in present day and Maryland simply has consistently refused for other reasons to extend liability that far.”
+In one of these cases, the Howard County trial judge probably correctly concluded: “I’m bound by the law as it exists in present day and Maryland simply has consistently refused for other reasons to extend liability that far.”
 Trial judges bound by dumb law.
 I get it.

 Kiriakos v.
 Phillips; Dankos v.
 Staph

 The allegations in Dankos is the classic negligent parent case.
-A 17-years old boy is drinking at her friend’s mom’s house.
-Big party in the garage.
+A 17-year old boy is drinking at her friend’s mom’s house.
+There was a big party in the garage.
 Mom was cool with it.
-She the garage multiple times throughout the night but never asked the underage partiers to stop drinking.
-She did not attempt to prevent any intoxicated individuals from leaving, nor call any parents.
-Early the following morning, Steven left the party, riding in the bed of a 22-year-old’s pick-up truck who crashed the truck, killing the 17-year-old boy.
+She visited the garage multiple times throughout the night but never asked the underage partiers to stop drinking.
+She did not prevent any intoxicated individuals from leaving, nor call any parents.
+Early the following morning, Steven left the party, riding in the bed of a 22-year-old’s pickup truck that crashed, killing him.

-An 18-years old is drinking with a 26-year-old work colleague at the 26-year-old’s house.
+An 18-year-old is drinking with a 26-year-old work colleague at the 26-year-old’s house.
 (It is awkward to write this way sometimes.
-But I usually don’t like naming names on this blog.)
+But I rarely like naming names on this blog.)
 After work one day, they began drinking vodka and champagne.
 The 26-year-old allegedly makes drinks for the 18-year-old.
-While he invites the young man to sleep it off at his house, and kills an innocent person out walking their dog.
+While he invites the young man to sleep it off at his house, instead, the young man drives and kills an innocent person out walking their dog.
 The boy’s breath test measured a BAC of .088.
 In Maryland, it is illegal for anyone under 21 to consume alcohol, and for those over 21, the legal driving level is below .08.

 What Strikes Me About These Cases